-Aromatic notes of rose petals and dried herbs layered upon liquorish, smoke and earth.
+Aromatic notes of rose petals and dried herbs layered upon liquorice, smoke and earth.
 Fresh and lively with a seductive silky finish.
 Our wines are produced with oxygen exposure and develop greatly once opened.
 Decanting the wines will allow them to truly express themselves.

 Saorsa